This is a pet peeve of mine, and it ties into conversations I often have with my prospects.

 - once those critical aspects are taken care of, it’s all about your text content and general design of the site, and how people navigate/browse it

-- only when your content is top-notch, and the site’s UX is great, do you focus on site speed and advanced SEO tactics, and all the others ways to grow your business
+- only when your content is top-notch, and the site’s user-experience is great, do you focus on site speed and advanced SEO tactics, and all the others ways to grow your business

 It all kind of makes sense, right?
 The order might change a bit for specific photography niches, or based on your distinct business goals, so take some time to modify and expand this list as you need to.